dugsq/xenograte-xct/README.md

 flow of the data shared between them, within one server or across multiple servers.

-**Xenograte Community Toolkit (XCT)** provides you with a Command Line Interface (CLI) and other required resources to build and debug those worker processes, in [Ruby](http://www.ruby-lang.org/en/), on your local machine.
+**Xenograte Community Toolkit (XCT)** provides you with a Command Line Interface (CLI) and other required resources to build, test, and debug those worker processes, in [Ruby](http://www.ruby-lang.org/en/), on a single machine.
 You can then weave these worker processes together into powerful integrations and automations.

 ### Environment
 * Tested on Mac OS X and Ubuntu